10 Simple Steps to Get Great Ideas From Employees

 Once you have an idea of where the challenges lie, you’re better equipped to tackle them.

-According to PwC, the top-ranking constraint was, unsurprisingly, financial resources.
-Working innovation into the annual budget requires senior level buy-in; see step one.
+According to PwC, the top-ranking constraint was financial resources.
+Working innovation into the annual budget requires senior-level buy-in.
 If your business has ideation on the agenda, this one is more easily addressed.
 The rest we explore in the following steps.

 3. Step three: Create the right motivation and culture

 “The key ingredient is creating an organizational culture that encourages innovation in all areas.”(PwC)

-Changing and evolving business culture continues to rank as one of the biggest HR headaches out there.
+Changing and evolving business culture continues to rank as one of the biggest HR headaches.
 However, the consensus is clear: innovation is only possible in the right environment.

-Money as a motivator doesn’t deliver results.
-The best ideas are generated by those who demonstrate a level of pride in both their organization and their personal accomplishments; those who understand your business strategy.
+Money as a motivator doesn’t deliver perfect results.
+Good ideas may be generated by those who demonstrate a level of pride in both their organization and their personal accomplishments too.

 Start by defining and communicating your business mission, values, and strategic direction.
 If your employees know where you’re headed, they’re more likely to contribute ideas of value to your business.
 Don’t use money as the incentive; place emphasis instead on that employee’s potential to shape the future direction of the business and make a meaningful contribution.

 Listen, acknowledge, and give feedback to employees who submit ideas.
 As a member of management, beware of jumping the gun and adding suggestions or changes to ideas as soon as they’re submitted; this can give the impression to employees that their ideas don’t have merit or aren’t good enough, reducing the likelihood of them repeating the behavior.

-Remember that an idea is only the first step, and they will be imperfect, sloppy, require fine-tuning.
+Remember that an idea is only the first step, and it will be imperfect and require fine-tuning.
 Embrace that concept and adopt the philosophy of ‘there’s no such thing as a bad idea’.
 Even if you must say no to an employee, their suggestion may lead to other developments in the future.
 It’s vital to establish a culture in which employees can feel confident submitting ideas, in the knowledge that they will be listened to and not judged.

 94% of senior executives agree that people and corporate culture are the most important drivers of innovation.